HouzuoGuo/laitos/doc/Command-processor.md

 In the example:
 - For SMS, `LintText` compacts result and limits length to 160 characters.
-- `PINAndShortcuts` uses a strong password for app command access, and defines three shortcuts - each translates into a command without having to enter the password.
+- `PINAndShortcuts` defines two passwords, both of which will authorise app commands to execute; it also defines three shortcuts - each translates into a command without having to enter the password.
 - Certain old mobile phones cannot enter the pipe character `|` in an SMS, `TranslateSequences` helps those phones to enter a pipe character via combo `#/` instead.

 ## Usage
 App command looks like:

-    PasswordPIN .app_identifier parameter1 parameter2 parameter3 ...
+    Password .app_identifier parameter1 parameter2 parameter3 ...

 Where:
 - `.app_identifier` is a short text string that identifies the app to invoke.
 Pay attention to the mandatory leading `.` dot.